nf-core/coproid/README.md

 ## Introduction
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

+**CoproID** helps you to identify the *"true maker"* of a sequenced Coprolite by checking the microbiome composition and the endogenous DNA.

 ## Documentation
 The nf-core/coproid pipeline comes with documentation about the pipeline, found in the `docs/` directory: